wiseman-timelord/Chat-Gradio-Gguf/README.md

 5. Speech enhancement with `PyWin32`.
 It would generate and read the response, but we would want it to be limited in, tot and think, enhancements to only reading the answer. simlarly to the websearch, we would only want the `results` part read if it has one or maybe we need to implement someting in the second prompt to say encapulate the summary section you want read aloud with `<summary>` and `</summary`, or however thats done best.
 2. Check all enhancements.
 4. Test Rpg features.
+5. re-attempt replacing left column collapse switch to being able to switch the two images in `.\media` instead of text, so as to be in-line with graphic on this readme.md.

 ## Gen => 2 Development.
 With regards to the features expected of future generations of the program...